-OUR GOAL in the short term is to provide information for all the New England and Mid-Atlantic states (see figure to the right, or see the high resolution spatial data for our survey locations or demographic study sites) to protect areas that are important for the long-term conservation of tidal marsh birds.
-Over the next several years our program will provide a consistent platform for monitoring the health of North America’s tidal-marsh bird community and the marshes they inhabit in the face of anticipated sea-level rise and upland/watershed development.
+OUR GOAL in the short term is to set priorities across the Northeast (see figure to the right, or see the high resolution spatial data for our survey locations or demographic study sites) for the long-term conservation of tidal marsh birds.
+Our program provides a consistent platform for monitoring the health of North America’s tidal-marsh bird community and the marshes they inhabit in the face of sea-level rise and upland development.

 THE SPECIFIC OBJECTIVES of the initiative are to: 1) Produce population estimates for tidal marsh birds, 2) Provide estimates of population change in these species over the past two decades, 3) Model geographic variation in the reproduction and survival of our six focal species (listed below), 4) Provide the ten states in the region with a detailed description of their responsibility for conservation, 5) Identify the most critical areas for the long-term preservation of the tidal marsh bird community, 6) Explore tidal marsh community resistance to extreme storm events and other climate change stressors, and 7) Build on an existing working group of local, state, and NGO stakeholders to implement the findings of this project throughout the region.

-TO DATE we have conducted three field seasons of tidal marsh bird surveys from Maine to Virginia and collected detailed reproductive and survival data across the seaboard on our six focal species: (1) American Black Duck, (2) Clapper Rail, (3) Willet, (4) Saltmarsh Sparrow, (5) Nelson’s Sparrow, and (6) Seaside Sparrow.
+TO DATE we have completed three field seasons of tidal marsh bird surveys from Maine to Virginia and collected detailed reproductive and survival data across the seaboard on our six focal species: (1) American Black Duck, (2) Clapper Rail, (3) Willet, (4) Saltmarsh Sparrow, (5) Nelson’s Sparrow, and (6) Seaside Sparrow.
 We plan to continue all data collection efforts for the 2014 field season.
 To read some of our preliminary findings, see the brief annual synopses at the top of the page.

 THE NEED FOR TIDAL MARSH BIRD CONSERVATION